rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

-2. Erik Garrison, lead author of the Freebayes SNP caller, has an `exercise in alignment and variant calling <https://github.com/ekg/alignment-and-variant-calling-tutorial>`_ on his Github page, using both E. coli and human datasets downloaded from web sources.
+2. Erik Garrison, lead author of the Freebayes SNP caller, has an `exercise in alignment and variant calling <https://github.com/ekg/alignment-and-variant-calling-tutorial>`_ on his Github page, using both E. coli and human datasets downloaded from web sources, for class please use the `updated exercise <https://drive.google.com/open?id=1x_swb1Lfhf9u1tXILkjchkx_Li561ZYN>`_.
 The software required for this tutorial is installed in the VCL machine image.
 A set of `slides <https://drive.google.com/open?id=1XR3kHmCQrTMs007oFKyMs-Qo04lW30vU>`_ from a presentation Garrison gave in 2015 describing the Freebayes SNP caller and how it is used in the 1000 Genomes project exploring human genome diversity are also available.

 \